JamaliLab/LLMSynthesis/README.md

 ## Reproducibility

-All quantities shown in Figures 1 and 2 are calculated directly from the provided spectral dataset.
+All quantities shown in Figures are calculated directly from the provided spectral dataset.
 No additional experimental data are required to reproduce these figures.